berlinonline/ckanext-berlin/README.md

 ckanext-berlin
 ==============

-The CKAN extension for datenregister.berlin.de, the CKAN backend for the Berlin Open Data portal.
+The CKAN extension for http://datenregister.berlin.de, the CKAN backend for the Berlin Open Data portal.

 Provides: